Open-Finance-Lab/Financial-Regulations/docs/source/intro/workflow.rst

 2. **Design tasks** By decomposing the above use scenarios, we divide them into capabilities and define corresponding tasks.
 In this stage, there are nine novel tasks:

-   - basic capabilities (five)
+   - Basic Capabilities (five):

+      - Abbreviation Recognition
+      - Definition Recognition
+      - Named Entity Recognition (NER)
+      - Question Answering
+      - Link Retrieval
-   - passing certificates
+   - Passing Certificates
-   - understanding the Common Domain Model (CDM),
+   - Understanding the Common Domain Model (CDM)
-   - understanding the Model Openness Framework (MOF)
+   - Understanding the Model Openness Framework (MOF)
-   - XBRL filings
+   - XBRL Filings
 3. **Identify failure patterns** After we evaluate LLMs, we will identify failure patterns.
 4. **Expand testing datasets** The above failure patterns instruct the expansion of testing sets: including questions for observed weaknesses.
    We create testing questions from multimodal data collected from various data sources, such as legal texts, con- tracts, and financial